 The Rooms at Fairgrounds St. Pete

 We’d be hard pressed to name a favorite spot inside Fairgrounds St. Pete, but we probably had the most fun talking to artist Iona Parris inside the Mermaid Dressing Room.
-The Air Force veteran creates beautiful pieces from shells, including shell crowns on display in the room (you can purchase your own in the gift shop).
+The Air Force veteran creates beautiful pieces from shells, including seashell crowns on display in front of an ocean blue vanity (you can purchase your own in the gift shop).